Experience Pass

 Who can check out a Pass?

 Passes can be checked out by any adult library cardholder who is 18 years or older and in good standing with E.G. Fisher Public Library.
-Each household is allowed to check out one pass per year to ensure fair access for all patrons.
+Each patron is allowed to check out one pass per year to ensure fair access for all patrons.
 Must have library card with us for a month or more.

 How can I check out a Pass?